A Causal View of Entity Bias in (Large) Language Models: White-Box Experiments

+To provide a comprehensive understanding of our training-time intervention, we further conduct analyses on RE.

-\stitle{Effect of $k$} The number of neighbors $k$ plays a crucial role in balancing the predictive information and biasing information from entities.
-To find the sweet spot of $k$, we conduct an experiment as shown in \Cref{fig/k}.
-In general, the performance on TACRED decreases when $k$ increases.
+\stitle{Effect of \boldmath{$k$}} The number of neighbors, $k$, plays a crucial role in balancing the predictive information and biasing information from entities.
+To find the sweet spot of $k$, we examine its influence on model performance as shown in \Cref{fig/k}.
+In general, the ID performance decreases when $k$ increases.
 As the value of $k$ increases, the resulting convex hull becomes larger, causing the center of the hull to move further away from the original entity.
-Consequently, both the predictive information and biasing information that contribute to in-distribution performance gradually diminish.
-In contrast, the performance on EntRED is lower when $k$ is too big or too small.
-When $k$ is too big, the same problem on TACRED also happens to EntRED.
+Consequently, both the predictive information and biasing information that contribute to ID performance gradually diminish.
+In contrast, the OOD performance is lower when $k$ is too big or too small.
+When $k$ is too big, the same problem under ID setting also happens to the OOD setting.
 When $k$ is too small, the biasing information is not effectively mitigated, because the perturbed entity is too close to the original entity.

+\stitle{Entity Type as Input} Previous experiments in this section do not explicitly input entity information as it may disturb the causal analysis.
+Here, we analyze the effect of entity type information as input.
+We use the \texttt{typed\_entity\_marker\_punct} input format from \citet{zhou2022improved}.
+The ID and OOD F1 scores of vanilla RoBERTa model are 74.6 and 68.9 points, respectively.
+Our training-time intervention further improves the ID performance by 0.7 points and the OOD performance by 2.9 points.
+These results indicate that information from neighboring entities is complementary to coarse-grained entity type information for precise RE.